What Is Bingbot? Bing Crawling, Indexing, & Ranking Explained

 How Does Bingbot Work?

-Bingbot’s process can be divided into three stages: discovery and crawling, information extraction, and data storage for Bing’s SERPs.
+Bingbot’s process can be divided into three stages: discovery and crawling, information or data extraction, and data storage for Bing’s SERPs.

 Discovery and Crawling